 Imfinzi® (durvalumab) is an immunotherapy treatment, meaning it impacts the way the immune system functions.
 More specifically, it is a human monoclonal antibody that blocks the programmed death-ligand PD-L1.
-It is indicated for use by adults with patients with unresectable, Stage III NSCLC (non-small cell lung cancer) that has not worsened after concurrent platinum-based chemotherapy and radiation therapy.
+It is indicated for use in adults patients with unresectable, Stage III NSCLC (non-small cell lung cancer) that has not worsened after concurrent platinum-based chemotherapy and radiation therapy.
 It is also indicated for use by individuals with specific types of bladder cancer, and is administered via an infusion.
-Individuals taking durvalumab should be monitored for side effects, including pneumonitis (inflammation of the lungs), changes in liver function, intestinal problems, changes in kidney function, hormone changes, rashes, infections, and infusion-related reactions.
+Individuals receiving durvalumab should be monitored for side effects, including pneumonitis (inflammation of the lungs), changes in liver function, intestinal problems, changes in kidney function, hormone changes, rashes, infections, and infusion-related reactions.

 How does durvalumab work?

 Durvalumab blocks a programmed death-ligand, PD-L1.
 PD-L1 is a protein that plays a key role in regulating the immune system and immune response.
 PD-L1 binds to a receptor called PD-1 on specific immune system cells, including T cells and B cells.
 These cells normally attack foreign invaders, such as cancers.
 When PD-L1 and PD-1 join together, the immune system response is inhibited, or turned down, significantly.
 When the immune system is turned down, the chance of immune cells like T cells finding and eliminating cancer cells is decreased.
 Cancer cells can take advantage of this and can increase PD-1 and PD-L1 binding to avoid the protective cells of the immune system.
 Durvalumab blocks the joining of PD-1 and PD-L1 to keep the immune response from being suppressed.